Last Light

 In your GitHub App settings, set:

-Subscribe to events: Issues, Pull requests, Issue comments, PR reviews.
+Subscribe to events: Issues, Pull requests, Issue comments, Check runs, Check suites (the last two power the "Re-run checks" buttons), and optionally PR reviews.

 The endpoint must be publicly reachable.
 Use ngrok or Cloudflare Tunnel for testing, or deploy with the included Caddy reverse proxy for automatic TLS.
 See Run It for Real for production setup.